hbctraining/Peak_analysis_workshop/lessons/00b_peak_calling_with_nfcore.md

 ## nf-core
 In early 2017, a parallel community effort called [nf-core](https://nf-co.re/) was established.
 The nf-core project resulted in multiple groups and **research institutes collaborating to develop and share high-quality, curated pipelines** written in Nextflow.
-The nf-core ensures the reproducibility and portability of pipelines across different environments (e.g. local, HPC, Cloud), operating systems (e.g. Mac, Linux, Windows), and software versions.
+The nf-core ensures the reproducibility and portability of pipelines across different environments (e.g., local, HPC, Cloud), operating systems (e.g., Mac, Linux, Windows), and software versions.

 For this workshop, the dataset was run through the [nf-core/chip-seq](https://nf-co.re/chipseq/2.0.0/) workflow.
 In the metro map below you can see which modules are available to use at the different steps.
-We chose modules that align with our best practices (e.g. Bowtie2 for alignment, MACS2 for peak calling) and as such the some of the **outputs from this pipeline are being used as inputs to the workshop**.
+We chose modules that align with our best practices (e.g., Bowtie2 for alignment, MACS2 for peak calling) and as such the some of the **outputs from this pipeline are being used as inputs to the workshop**.

 <p align="center">
 <img src="../img/nf-core-chipseq_metro_map_grey.png" width="600">